We think this TV show stands out for:

 What parents need to know

-Parents need to know that two of the main characters are teenage boys and that some of their jokes can border on offensive and sexist.
+Parents need to know that two of the main characters of The Fresh Prince of Bel-Air are teenage boys and that some of their jokes can border on offensive and sexist.
 But taken in context and with a grain of salt, they're nothing worse than what kids hear at school or on the playground.

 What's the story?